pdm-project/pdm/README.md

 You'd better not.
 The packages installed inside `__pypackages__` are OS dependent.
 Instead, you should keep `pdm.lock` in VCS and do `pdm sync` on the target environment to deploy.

+### 5. Can I use `pdm` to manage a Python 2.7 project?
+Sure.
+The `pdm` itself can be installed under Python 3.7+ only, but it doesn't restrict the Python used by the project.

 ## Credits